 Laughing gas does not require shots or IVs for administration.
 Instead, you simply breathe the laughing gas through a facemask.
 By breathing normally, you can absorb the anesthetic and quickly feel the sedative effects.
 Once the mask has been removed, the effects will wear off quickly by simply inhaling and exhaling.

-Oral Surgeons love using laughing gas for a few reasons.
+Oral Surgeons use laughing gas for a few reasons.
 First, the depth of sedation can be easily increased and decreased.
 It also works in about 2 or 3 minutes and is very safe for the heart, brain, lungs, liver, and kidneys.
 Laughing Gas is great for young patients, patients with disabilities, and patients with dental anxiety—the calming and numbing effects work quickly.
 If you think Laughing Gas is something that would benefit your surgery, please give our Jacksonville, FL or Lake City, FL office a call!